shepherdjay/pan-os-scripts/README.md

 ### pan-compare.py

-Script will compare the running dataplane ruleset to a list of custom filters and export in the same manner as pan-export.
+Script will compare the running dataplane ruleset to a list of custom filters and prints out as a list.
 This allows your organization to get rules associated with dynamic objects or dns names according to their actual value.

 The following values in `config.yml` are OPTIONAL for this script: